 To meet the training and employment needs of Veterans, the Maryland Department of Labor, Licensing and Regulation (DLLR) answers to two U.S. Department of Labor (USDOL) agencies-the Veterans Employment and Training Service (VETS) and the Employment and Training Administration (ETA).
 Through collaboration with VETS, DLLR administers its Jobs for Veterans State Grant (JSVG) Program, which allows for Veterans with significant barriers to employment to receive tailored employment and training services.
-DLLR also administers important ETA programs, such as WIA Adult and Dislocated Worker Programs and Wagner Peyser Act Employment Service Programs.
-These programs are universally accessible to all eligible job seekers; however, certain Veterans and eligible spouses receive Priority of Service.
+DLLR also administers important ETA programs, such as Workforce Innovation and Opportunity Act Title I Adult, Dislocated Worker, and Youth Programs, and Wagner-Peyser Act Employment Services.
+These programs are universally accessible to all eligible job seekers.
+Pursuant to Title 38 of the United State Code and rules and regulations issued by USDOL, Veterans and eligible spouses, including widows and widowers as defined in applicable law, receive Priority of Service for all programs or services for workforce preparation, development, or delivery that is directly funded, in whole or in part, by USDOL.

-Both VETS- and ETA-administered programs are offered through the American Job Center (AJC) workforce investment system.
+Both VETS- and ETA-administered programs are offered through the American Job Center (AJC) workforce development system.
 Through the AJC system (formerly known as the One-Stop Career Center system), DLLR connects employers with work-ready Veterans and provides Veterans with comprehensive employment and training services.
+Partner agencies interested in connecting Veterans with employment services should contact their nearest AJC.